Bridge protocol

 Skill lifecycle session updates

-Agents emit ACP session/update notifications for skill lifecycle transitions so hosts can surface active-skill state in real time. harn-cli’s ACP server translates the canonical AgentEvent variants into:
+Agents emit ACP session/update notifications for skill lifecycle transitions so hosts can surface active-skill state in real time.
+These are Harn extension variants advertised during initialize, not upstream ACP SessionUpdate variants.
+The packaged harn-serve ACP adapter translates the canonical AgentEvent variants into:

 • sessionUpdate: "skill_activated"{skillName, iteration, reason}